Camotoy/GeyserSkinManager/README.md

 How to set up BungeeCord:

 - Install GeyserSkinManager-BungeeCord on your BungeeCord server
 - Install GeyserSkinManager-Spigot on all Spigot servers you wish to have the skin applied to.
 It is not required that the plugin be installed to all servers.
-Geyser-Spigot does *not* need to be installed.
+Geyser-Spigot should not be installed.
 - Done.

 Camotoy's Discord server: https://discord.gg/jNNC4CZtsN